 Financial instruments recorded at fair value on the consolidated statements of financial position are classified using a fair value hierarchy that reflects the significance of the inputs used in making the measurements.
-The fair value hierarchy has the following levels: Level 1 - valuation based on quoted prices (unadjusted) in active markets for identical assets or liabilities; Level 2 - valuation techniques based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices); and Level 3 - valuation techniques using inputs for the asset or liability that are not based on observable market data (unobservable inputs).
-As of December 31, 2011, December 31, 2010 and January 1, 2010, cash, restricted cash and the Company's investment in Prophecy Coal Corp. ("Prophecy Coal") (note 8) are recorded at fair value and are considered as Level 1 financial instruments.
-Prophecy Coal common shares are considered as a Level 1 financial instrument.
-As at December 31, 2010 - \$160,000) and Prophecy Coal warrant securities are carried at a fair value of \$205,000 (carried at Level 1) (December 31, 2010 - \$160,000) and Prophecy Coal warrant securities are carried at a fair value of \$290 (carried at Level 3) (December 31, 2010 - \$52,700 and January 1, 2010 - \$nil).
-The change in Level 3 investments during the year was due to a decrease in the value of the Prophecy Coal common shares and warrant securities which was recognized in the statement of loss and comprehensive loss as unrealized losses.
+The fair value hierarchy has the following levels:

+- Level 1 valuation based on quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2 valuation techniques based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices); and - Level 3 valuation techniques using inputs for the asset or liability that are not based on observable market data (unobservable inputs).

+As of December 31, 2012 and December 31, 2011, cash, restricted cash and the Company's investment in Prophecy Coal Corp. ("Prophecy Coal") (note 6) are recorded at fair value and are considered as Level 1 financial instruments.
+Prophecy Coal warrant securities are considered as a Level 3 financial instrument.
+As at December 31, 2012, Prophecy Coal common shares are carried at a fair value of \$57,500 (carried at Level 1) (December 31, 2010 - \$205,000) and Prophecy Coal warrant securities are carried at a fair value of \$nil (carried at Level 3) (December 31, 2011 - \$290).
+The change in Level 3 investments during the year was due to a decrease in the value of the Prophecy Coal warrant securities which was recognized in the statement of loss and comprehensive loss as unrealized losses.